Solar-cell efficiency: Energy payback

 The energy payback time is the recovery time required for generating the energy spent for manufacturing a modern photovoltaic module.
-An 2008 estimate puts it at from 1 to 4 years depending on the module type and location.
+A 2008 estimate puts it at from 1 to 4 years depending on the module type and location.
 With a typical lifetime of 20 to 30 years, this means that modern solar cells would be net energy producers, i.e., they would generate more energy over their lifetime than the energy expended in producing them.
 Generally, thin-film technologies—despite having comparatively low conversion efficiencies—achieve significantly shorter energy payback times than conventional systems (often < 1 year).

 A study published in 2013 found that energy payback time was between 0.75 and 3.5 years with thin film cells being at the lower end and multicrystalline silicon (multi-Si) cells having a payback time of 1.5–2.6 years.
 A 2015 review assessed the energy payback time and EROI of solar photovoltaics.
 In this meta study, which uses an insolation of 1,700 kWh/m^{2}/year and a system lifetime of 30 years, mean harmonized EROIs between 8.7 and 34.2 were found.
 Mean harmonized energy payback time varied from 1.0 to 4.1 years.
 Crystalline silicon devices achieve on average an energy payback period of 2 years.

 Like any other technology, solar cell manufacture is dependent on the existence of a complex global industrial manufacturing system.
 This includes the fabrication systems typically accounted for in estimates of manufacturing energy; the contingent mining, refining and global transportation systems; and other energy intensive support systems including finance, information, and security systems.
 The difficulty in measuring such energy overhead confers some uncertainty on any estimate of payback times.